City People: Plot

-As a massive influx of people moves to South Park from cities, South Park Realtors hires Liane Cartman as a real estate agent to help deal with the workload, a job Liane needs because of the escalating rent resulting from the migration.
+As a massive influx of people moves to South Park from larger cities, South Park Realtors hires Liane Cartman as a real estate agent to help deal with the workload, a job Liane needs because of the escalating rent resulting from the migration.
 Her fourth grader son, Eric Cartman, opposes this because she can no longer devote all of her attention to him.

 When Cartman comes to believe that real estate agents really do not do anything, he founds his own company named South Park Realty Group, but shows up at the same house Liane is showing with prospective buyers of his own.
 Cartman begins showing up uninvited with his clients to the homes of local residents.
 When South Park Realtors see Cartman's ads, they resolve to improve their own, but suffer injuries attempting to imitate the posture Cartman exhibits in his photos.
 Their hopes improve when a resident tells them he wishes to sell his property, though it turns out to be a run-down, hot dog-shaped diner.

 Mayor McDaniels and the local merchants on the Chamber of Commerce fear an exodus of residents if too many city people settle in the town.
 She has her staff arm themselves and storm the office of South Park Realtors, but find the staff critically injured after contorting their bodies during photoshoots.
 When both the merchants and Liane learn that Cartman is showing Tolkien Black's former home to city people, they all converge upon that home.

 As Liane admonishes Cartman for his activities, the Chamber of Commerce members arrive and fire upon the house.
 The Cartmans and the city people take cover, but Cartman refuses to relent.
 Liane then agrees to quit her job to devote all of her time to him, to which he accedes.
 As the city people leave South Park en masse, Liane tells the locals that she and Cartman are quitting real estate, prompting the locals to declare victory.
 The Cartmans are then relegated to the one property Liane can afford, the old hot dog diner.
 Though Cartman initially welcomes living in a hot dog, this changes when he checks the running water, and is doused with ketchup and mustard.